Generation of frequency-bin-encoded dual-rail cluster states via time-frequency multiplexing of microwave photonic qubits: INTRODUCTION

 To overcome this limitation, researchers have explored various alternative encoding schemes, such as time-bin encoding~\cite{kurpiers2019quantum,ilves2020demand}, temporal mode encoding~\cite{penas2024multiplexed}, path encoding~\cite{kannan2020generating}, and frequency-bin encoding~\cite{yang2024deterministic}.
 Among these, frequency-bin encoding offers a unique advantage: the ability to utilize multiple modes within a single temporal window, enabling compact and scalable entanglement generation.
 In particular, frequency-bin encoding naturally supports a dual-rail configuration, where each logical qubit is defined by the presence of a single photon across a pair of frequency channels.
 This dual-rail encoding enables photon-loss detection during propagation and aligns with recent advances in erasure detection in superconducting systems, which have demonstrated the utility of such encoding for error-resilient quantum information processing~\cite{grassl1997codes,knill2005scalable,teoh2023dual,mehta2025bias,huang2025logical,chou2024superconducting,levine2024demonstrating,koottandavida2024erasure}.

-In this work, we demonstrate the generation of frequency-bin-encoded microwave photonic cluster states using a superconducting circuit composed of a fixed-frequency transmon qubit and a resonator and a Purcell filter.
-By emitting two co-propagating wave packets of distinct frequencies in sequential time bins, we realize linear cluster states comprising up to four logical qubits using the frequency-bin dual-rail encoding.
+In this work, we demonstrate the generation of frequency-bin-encoded microwave photonic cluster states using a superconducting circuit composed of a fixed-frequency transmon qubit, a resonator and a Purcell filter.
+By sequentially emitting pairs of co-propagating microwave photons in two fixed, distinct frequency modes across multiple time bins, we realize linear cluster states comprising up to four logical qubits using the frequency-bin dual-rail encoding.
+We further infer the generation of larger logical cluster states based on the experimentally obtained process matrix.
 We perform quantum state tomography and evaluate localizable entanglement (LE) to characterize the state fidelity and robustness of the generated states.
 Without any error detection, we achieve a four-logical-qubit cluster state with fidelity exceeding 50$\%$ and LE extending across chains of up to seven logical qubits.
-By employing photon-loss detection, a similar fidelity can be achieved for an eight-logical-qubit cluster state, and LE can be observed over chains of up to eleven logical qubits.
+When photon-loss detection is considered by focusing on the subspace spanned by the dual-rail basis states without loss, a similar fidelity can be achieved for an eight-logical-qubit cluster state, and LE can be observed over chains of up to eleven logical qubits.